concl/Factoreyes/README.md

 ## Hosting it locally
 Originally our project was suppose to a website but, the hosting service may be a bit unreliable.
 So, in the github we left all the necessary files to run the website locally.
 The most important files are the static folder(images), template folder (html/css), ball.pt (our ML model), users.sqlite3 (this would theoretically be used to for a login page), and main.py.
 Every other file shouldn't play a role in whether it runs or not.

 Main.py is the primary file and there are a fair bit of libraries that you need download.
+Expect to install the following:
+* dsadsad

 If you do it correctly running main.py should give you something like the following.

 <img src="website1.png" alt="website" title="webstite">